 Access the Latest Data

-The latest available California Poverty Measure data are estimates for Fall 2021, and can be accessed through the PPIC website:
+The latest available California Poverty Measure data are estimates for the first quarter of 2023, and can be accessed through the PPIC website:

 View or download the latest CPM poverty rates for California counties and legislative districts